 - The Legend of Zelda: The Wind Waker has the Gyorg, which is very shark-like and competes with the Seahat for title of "most annoying enemy".
 Both have the distinction of being in a position to knock you into the water, where you cannot fight and must (find and) get back into the boat.
 Sometimes it's not a second later that they knock you right back in again.

 - In The Legend of Zelda: Breath of the Wild the Zora race are portrayed as having somewhat more shark-like traits than they were previously.
 However, while some are suspicious and hostile in attitude towards the main character, others are much more friendly, and none of them are considered enemies.
-In an outright inversion of this trope, one of the friendliest characters in the entire game is the Zora Prince Sidon, who is more even more shark-like than the rest of his people (complete with hammerhead-like crest).
+In an outright inversion of this trope, one of the friendliest characters in the entire game is the Zora Prince Sidon◊, who is even more shark-like than the rest of his people (complete with hammerhead-like crest).
 At the same time, he is a Warrior Prince, so this trope is played straight for the monsters he fights to protect Zora's Domain, particularly that giant Octorok whose stomach he speared his way out of.

 - The sharks in Super Mario Land 2: 6 Golden Coins are nearly invincible.
 But how do they swim with boxing gloves on?

 - TY the Tasmanian Tiger has sharks show up whenever you step off the beach into deep enough water; you can encounter entire schools of them this way.
 They'd be far, far more intimidating if they weren't each a One-Hit-Point Wonder...